ryanwilsond/belte/docs/Principles.md

 };
 ```

-The compiler would choose to treat `MyClassA` as a structure, because it can.
+The compiler would choose to treat `MyClassA` as a structure because it can.
 It would not do this to `MyClassB`
-because it has a method, and it also has private members.
+because it has a method, and also has private members.
 You could not make a structure equivalent because of these
 things, so it will always be treated as a class.
 Since the compiler can be aware of the optimization to make `MyClassA`
 a structure behind the scenes, the developer **cannot** explicitly declare a structure.

-There is no benefit to being able to choose between using a class versus a structure, because **logically** (the way
+There is no benefit to being able to choose between using a class versus a structure because **logically** (the way they
-they are used) structures are useless.
-They are very basic classes that only exist because of the fact that they are
+are used) structures are useless.
+They are very basic classes that only exist because they are closer to the machine.
-closer to the machine.
-This is why some assembly languages and C have them, but not classes. **Physically** (on the
+This is why some assembly languages and C have them, but not classes. **Physically** (on the hardware level, for speed
-hardware level, for speed and space efficiency) there is a benefit to structures, but the developer should not care,
+and space efficiency) there is a benefit to structures, but the developer should not care, hence the compiler doing
-hence the compiler doing these optimizations without the input of the developer.
+these optimizations without the input of the developer.

-One design challenge is should bad statements be added because they are commonly used and people would not appreciate
+One design challenge is: should bad statements be added because they are commonly used and people would not appreciate
-if they are gone.
-This is where the choice can be made to either keep on the path of doing it right, or aiming to make
+if they are gone?
+This is where the choice can be made to either keep on the path of doing it right or aim to make it
-it accepted by the public.
-Some examples of this are the `goto` and `do while` statements, lambdas, and the `?:`
+accepted by the public.
+One of the biggest examples of this is the `goto` statement.
+Goto acts as a harder to read
-operator.
-All of these examples are hard to read.
-Goto is a harder to read function, or a hack to exit a nested loop.
+function, or a hack to exit a nested loop.
-Do while makes you go to the bottom of the statement to read the condition.
-Lambdas are harder to read inline functions,
-similar to macros.
-The ?: operator is a harder to read if-else statement, especially because it is not in every
-language.

-\* With the exception of low-level tasks that require maximum efficiency or low-level features, e.g. using assembly
+\* Except low-level tasks that require maximum efficiency or low-level features, e.g. using assembly
 language ever.

 ___